Appearance

 Synthesise why genetic bottlenecks can threaten conservation of small populations:

-Why might polygenic traits complicate Mendelian pedigree predictions?
+Why might polygenic traits complicate simple Mendelian pedigree predictions?